antbertrand/ecoclassifier/classifier_2input/README.md

 ## Prepare the data

-We need to use the info in the .json to group the images of the same object/ take approximately at the same time.
+We need to use the info in the .json to group the images of the same object, which means they were taken approximately at the same time.

 All of this process is done in the dataset_2input.ipynb jupyter notebook.